codetower/es6-features/src/content.md

 ```

 ## Const
-`Const` is for read only variables
+`Const` is for read-only variables.

 ```javascript
 const a = "b"